Wolox/wor-batchifier/README.md

 end
 ```

-Now we will partition that request into chunks using the batchifier:
+Now we will partition that request into chunks using the batchifier as to not overburden the ThirdAPI:

 ```ruby
 def bulk_request